 Recurring payments are available as part of a Secure Virtual Terminal for phone payments.

-Ultimately, as a small business owner it is up to you on what payment methods you will accept.
-Use of cash is increasingly on the decline, so making sure your business is prepared to accept card payments is important.
+Ultimately, as a small business owner, it is up to you on what payment methods you will accept.
+The use of cash is increasingly on the decline, so making sure your business is prepared to accept card payments is important.
 Then choosing systems that actively help prevent fraudulent activity and that create a relationship of trust with your customers.
 The last thing to consider is if you have a need to take cardholder not present payments.
 Then you will need a solution like a Secure Virtual Terminal to ensure that payments are processed in compliance with PCI-DSS, GDPR and other data protection regulations.